Sam Barks

 An Edutainment Game

-My biggest project yet, where I lead the Writing and Game Design Team as well as the Voice-Overs on an edutainment game made for the NSA Crane Base.
+Lead for the Writing and Game Design Team as well as the Voice-Over Director on an edutainment game made for the NSA Crane Base.
 I worked with a team of two others to craft witty dialogue, an engaging world, and fun gameplay mechanics for the player to enjoy.
 I also cast, directed, and performed voice-overs for the game, giving each character life.

 20 Mile Letter